GerritCodeReview/homepage/pages/design-docs/ci-reboot/solution-ci-results-tab.md

   links: Link[]; // url + tooltip + icon

   // Callbacks to the CI plugin.
 Must be implemented individually by each plugin.
   // Actions are rendered as buttons.
-If there are more than two actions per check, then
+If there are more than two actions per result, then
   // further actions are put into an overflow menu.
 Sort order is defined by the data
   // provider.
   // TBD: Define the details of how callbacks are called.
 Passing an ID to a predefined
   // API method?
 Or are actual javascript functions being passed and called?
   //
   // Examples (please provide more, if you can think of any):
-  // Run, Re-run, Cancel, Acknowledge/Dismiss, Delete,
-  // Report a bug, Report as not useful, Make blocking, Downgrade severity.
+  // Acknowledge/Dismiss, Delete, Report a bug, Report as not useful, Make blocking,
+  // Downgrade severity.
   actions: Action[]; // name + callbackId + tooltip

-  scheduledTimestamp?: Date;
-  startedTimestamp?: Date;
-  finishedTimestamp?: Date;
 }
 ```